Curricular Education Programs

 Why should I apply?

-• Engage in small seminars with diverse political and policy concepts, speakers and classmates
+• Engage in small seminars with diverse political and policy concepts, speakers, and classmates.

-• Develop leadership and professional skills to promote political and community change
+• Develop leadership and professional skills to promote political and community change.

-• Gain experience through broad internship opportunities
+• Gain experience through broad public service internship opportunities.

-• Learn from guest speakers and faculty with real-world expertise in politics, government and advocacy
+• Learn from guest speakers and faculty with real-world expertise in politics, government, and advocacy.

-• Expand your network through events and connections with more than 2,100 alumni and other political practitioners
+• Expand your network through events and connections with more than 2,100 alumni and other political practitioners.

 How to apply